 ©kristof lauwers/Shutterstock.com

-When a crow passes away, an entire murder of crows will surround the dead bird and loudly caw together.
+When a crow passes away, a murder of crows will surround the dead bird and loudly caw together.
 They aren’t necessarily there to grieve the lost crow.
 Instead, they are discussing the danger in the area and what killed the bird.
 When one crow dies, it helps keep the others safe.

 Crows Make Plans